Taxation and Basic Income

 -

 With the modified Ulm Model, the higher initial marginal tax rate paid continues until the point is reached where the net income received with a Basic Income and the higher initial tax rate is equal to the net income received with the present progressive tax and no Basic Income.
-This will increase the savings achieved and lower the overall cost of the Basic Income scheme.
+This will increase the savings achieved and further lower the overall cost of the Basic Income scheme.

 Is there a case for a three-stage tax or a greater number of tax stages?